 If you have collaborated with any other brands and startups, you can run a referral program among them to onboard the talent you need.

-You can run a referral campaign among your community and existing team members or freelancers too, to drive your reach further.
+A crucial startup hiring strategy is that you can run a referral campaign among your community and existing team members or freelancers too, to drive your reach further.